ridgelines/go-config/README.md

     enabled, err := c.Bool("local.enabled")
     ...
 ```
 All of the settings in your application are stored as strings.
 As shown above, the `Config` object has convenience functions for type conversions: `Int(), Float(), Bool()`.

 ## Validation
 The `Config` object has an optional `Validate` function that is called after the settings are loaded from the providers.
-Taking the `config.ini` example from above, we can create a `Validate` function that makes sure the `global.timeout` setting exists:
+Taking the `config.ini` example from above, create a `Validate` function that makes sure the `global.timeout` setting exists:
 ```
    iniFile := config.NewINIFile("config.ini")
    c := config.NewConfig([]config.Provider{iniFile})